Feline Hyperthyroidism and Radioactive Iodine Therapy (I-131)

 If radiation therapy is elected, Animal Imaging can provide I-131 treatment in a safe and comfortable environment for your cat.
 Radioactive iodine is an effective and safe treatment for hyperthyroidism.
 Cats treated with radioactive iodine receive a subcutaneous (under the skin) injection of the drug and are then hospitalized until the level of radiation is low enough for your cat to safely return home.
 Once your cat returns home, precautions that you and your family will need to take to ensure your safety at home are as follows:

-- At the end of the two week period, discard any remaining litter and any gloves used to change the litter.
-At this time, any residual activity in your cat is considered gone and you may return to your normal routine.
+• At the end of the two-week period, discard of any remaining litter and clean the room.
+Your cat may now return to its normal routine.

 A few screening tests will need to be performed prior to your cat undergoing I-131 therapy.
 Those tests include:

 Once the screening tests are performed and your cat is determined to be a good candidate for I-131 therapy, arrangements can be made at Animal Imaging to administer the therapy.
-Most cats are admitted to Animal Imaging on a Monday and can return home on a Friday.
+Patients are admitted to Animal Imaging on a Monday and return home on Friday.

 Frequently Asked Questions:

-Q: What follow-up care do I need to provide for my cat
+What follow-up care do I need to provide for my cat after therapy?

-Your cat’s thyroid levels should be recheck approximately 2 months after treatment to ensure that the thyroid has returned to normal.
-This test can be performed at your regular
+Your cat’s thyroid levels should be rechecked in approximately 2 months after treatment to ensure that the thyroid has returned to normal.
+This test can be performed at your regular veterinarian’s office.